acalcino/BM2331_2025/Tutorial_5/05_phylo.md

 ```

 You can now go back to the `NJ(dm)` step above to use this new distance matrix to compare it to the old p-distance matrix we created first.

-It also calculates this likelihood using a range of possible values of `d` so that , and it does this multiple times using a range of values for distance

-Neighbour Joining doesn't care about the evolutionary process - it just takes a distance matrix and groups the sequences accordingly.

-# Test evolutionary models
-cat("Testing evolutionary models for protein sequences...\n")
-model_test <- modelTest(phyDat_alignment, tree = tree_init,
-                        model = c("JTT", "WAG", "LG", "Dayhoff", "cpREV", "Blosum62"),
-                        G = TRUE, I = TRUE)

-# Display model test results
-print(model_test)

-# Get best model based on AIC
-best_model <- model_test$Model[which.min(model_test$AIC)]
-cat("\nBest model based on AIC:", best_model, "\n\n")